 The spring 50% M&O budget sweep is permanently gone for this academic year.
 ECF funding can be used for paying faculty, but if done, must be permanent.

-COLA budgets reductions have resulted the loss of 29 graduate student lines, 12 non-tenure lines (not including temporary faculty), and 4 defunded tenure-track lines.
+Preliminary estimates of COLA budget reductions have resulted the loss of 29 graduate student lines, 12 non-tenure lines (not including temporary faculty), and 4 defunded tenure-track lines.
 Political Science’s ECF funds are helping the other departments to meet their budget deficits.

 Sociology has lost its technical support person and cannot fill the position because of the hiring freeze.
 Dean Brennan asked the chairs to consider developing a consolidated pool of TSPs for dealing with College computer needs.
 Dr. Lu offered Dr. Smith some summer support.